JUGG097/Incling-Pre-Interview-Task/README.md

-# My Django REST Template
+# My Incline Pre-Interview Task

 This template was generated from a CMD using `Python` v "^3.9", it runs `Django` v "^4.0.4", `Sentry-sdk` v "^1.5.11", and `Djangorestframework` v "^3.13.1" libraries.